 Each student completes a minimum of 30 credits of clinical practica and upon graduation meets all of ASHA's clinical contact hour requirements for the Certificate of Clinical Competence.

-Clinical experiences are obtained in the on-campus Center for Communication Disorders (CCD) and in off-campus sites such as public and private schools, hospitals, rehabilitation centers and private practice settings under the supervision of department and on-site ASHA-certified clinicians.
+Clinical experiences are obtained in the Department's three on-campus clinical programs; The Center for Communication Disorders, The Access Network and Southern Connecticut Audiology Services as well as off-campus sites such as public and private schools, hospitals, rehabilitation centers and private practice settings under the supervision of department and on-site ASHA-certified clinicians.

-Students begin their clinical training in the CCD and initially receive high levels of direct supervision.
+Students begin their clinical training in the Department's on-campus clinical service programs and initially receive high levels of direct supervision.
 As skills develop, less intense direct supervision is provided.
 In all practicum experiences, students receive hands-on work with clients in a variety of evaluative and treatment modes.

 All clinical hours are recorded and tracked by the program.
 Students are kept up to date regarding accumulation of clinical hours through computer-generated reports at the end of each semester.